Transatlantic Trade and Investment Partnership (TTIP)

 The total amount traded is already at $1 trillion, but the TTIP could quadruple that amount.
 It could boost U.S. GDP by 5 percent and the EU's by 3.4 percent.
 That's by eliminating all tariffs and other trade barriers.

-The importance of the EU is even greater for foreign direct investment (FDI).
+The importance of the EU is even greater for foreign direct investment.
 European companies accounted for $1.5 trillion, or 63 percent, of total FDI in the United States.
 American companies accounted for $1.7 trillion, or 50 percent, of FDI in Europe in 2009.

 The advantages of the TTIP are evident.
 Greater growth would create jobs and prosperity for both areas.
-Former UK Prime Minister David Cameron announced it could create two million jobs.
-(Source: "EU/US Trade Deal Could Produce £100 Billion," Belfast Telegraph, June 18, 2013.)
+Former U.K. Prime Minister David Cameron announced it could create two million jobs.

-Some industries would benefit more than others.
+Some industries would benefit more than others would.
 For example, drug companies would cut costs.
-That's because there would be one agreed-upon drug testing program for the U.S. and EU.
+That's because there would be one agreed-upon drug testing program for the United States and EU.
 The electric car industry would profit by complying with one unified standard.
 American farmers could expand if the EU permitted genetically modified agricultural products.

 An agreement would strengthen the geopolitical standing of the Trans-Atlantic bloc against the rising economic power of China, India, and other Pacific nations, as well as the growing success of Latin America.
 If the United States and the EU could iron out their differences, they could stand as a united front against market threats from the rest of the world.